makeasnek/FindTheMag2/readme.md

 <b>I'm getting some error while running the tool or need to contact you</b>

 Open an issue here on github or email makeasnek{at}gmail.com.

+<b>All my projects are set to "no new tasks"</b>

+This behaviour is expected, it will leave the highest priority project to "allow new tasks" and the rest to "no new tasks".
+It occasionally cycles through all projects so you never run dry on work.

+<b>I have no tasks?</b>

+This is probably because you set ONLY_BOINC_IF_PROFITABLE to True in your config.py and no profitable projects were attached.
+Otherwise, if your projects actually have tasks available, it's a bug please report it.

 <b>My BOINC client doesn't seem to be crunching according to the weight I assigned?</b>